-----BEGIN PGP SIGNED MESSAGE-----

 word.
 But more about a set of packages?
 Because then it is easier

-to imagine that another community network takes few of those
+community network takes few of those

 packages and add few theirs and maybe even then put them all